JaimeHyland/Mellifera/README.md

 <!-- TOC --><a name="design-of-websites-logic-and-structure"></a>
 ## Design of website's logic and structure
-Following the principle of "if it ain't broke don't fix it", this entire project is based closely on the design of the Code Institute walkthrough project "Boutique Ado", with (of course) very different products ... and a number of adjustments to the existing models, as well as a couple of new models to deal with the special needs of beekeeper customers as described in the user stories.
+Following the principle of "if it ain't broke don't fix it", this entire project is based closely on the design of the *Code Institute* walkthrough project "Boutique Ado", with (of course) very different products ... and a number of adjustments to the existing models, as well as a three entirely new models to deal with the special needs of beekeeper customers as described in the user stories, and to respond to Elise's conclusions from her discussions on marketing.

+### Husbandry system
-The first new model, System, divides some of the products (i.e. most of the hive components that the shop sells) into a number of sub-categories based on the husbandry system that they fit.
+The first new model, *husbandry_system*, divides some of the products (i.e. most of the hive components that the shop sells) into a number of sub-categories based on the husbandry system that they fit.
 The model enables both the app owner/superuser to add to and remove from the site products designed exclusively for use with a particular husbandry system in mind (and that almost certainly won't fit other husbandry systems).
-The basic difference between this System model and the Category model is that the former only applies to a limited number of products, while all products are associated with to one or other record in the Category model.
-The ultimate purpose of the System model is to allow users to choose the single husbandry system that they use, thus filtering out all products that would be unsuitable for that system.
-In short, it prevents the user from buying products in the wrong size.

-The difference between it and the simpler "has_clothing_size" field in the
+The basic difference between this *husbandry-system* model and the existing *category* model is that the former only applies to a limited (though large) number of products, while all products are associated with to one or other record in the Category model.
+The ultimate purpose of the System model is to allow users to choose the single husbandry system that they use, thus filtering out all products that would be unsuitable for that system from the get-go.
+In short, it's there to help prevent users from buying products that are the wrong size for their system.
+The problem bedevils beginner beekeepers especially, but it can also be costly and embarrassing even for the more experienced ones.

+### Pre-order
+The second new model, *pre_order*, allows registered users to mark goods that are out of stock for later purchase.
+It's useful both as a reminder to users and provides information to the *Mellifera* shop staff as to what the customers are waiting most breathlessly for.
+For users who recorded an email address, the shop staff has the option to send emails to let them know that the goods they're looking for have arrived.
+This part of the system remains manual for the moment.

+### Newsletter subscription
+The third and final new model, *newsletter* is simply a classic signup form to the *Mellifera* newsletter with a simple, classic email validation system.

 <!-- TOC --><a name="from-the-user-shopper-point-of-view"></a>
 ### From the user-shopper' point of view
-From the point of view of a guest user, the core website will consist of nothing more than a _home_ , a _products_, a _product_details, an _order_list, an _order_, a _checkout_ and finally a checkout_success page.
-The _home_ page (aside from providing the usual links to routinely and legally necessary administrative pages in its footer and allowing a guest user via a dropdown list to either _Sign on_ as a registered user or _log in_ as an existing one) gives that user the option of creating an initial filter based a particular hive system or systems (see above), as well as providing a number of routes to reach a _products_ overview page.
-This _products_ page simply lists out the products offered by the site, each in its own cell, filtered according to any setting that the user has already chosen on the _home_ page.
+From the point of view of a guest user, the core website will consist of nothing more than a _home_ , a _products_, a _product_details, an _order_list, an _order_, a _checkout_ and finally a checkout_success page (though they also have the option of giving their email to sign up for the newsletter).
+The _home_ page (aside from allowing a guest user via a dropdown list to either _Sign on_ as a registered user or _log in_ as an existing one) gives that user the option of creating an initial filter based a particular hive system or systems (see above), as well as providing a number of routes to reach a _products_ overview page.
+This _products_ page simply lists out the products offered by the site, each in its own cell, filtered according to any setting that the user has already chosen on the _home_ page or chooses via the classic header menu.
 On the _products_ page, the user then can refine or remove the filter, thus increasing or reducing the range of the products listed on the page, or double click on a particular product, which will bring the user to that product's _product/_detail_ page.
-Some products will be available a variety of sizes (for example, Langstroth hive boxes will be available in _1/2_, _2/3_, _3/4_ or _1/1_ heights and protective clothing will be available in _S_, _M_, _L_ and _XL_).
-Other products (tools and tins of non-toxic paints) will not.
+Some products will be available a variety of sizes (for example, protective clothing will be available in _S_, _M_, _L_ and _XL_).
+Other products (tools and tins of non-toxic and what have you) will not.

-For the moment, aside from box heights and sizes for protective and hygienic clothing, any difference in other dimensions, material or special features will be dealt with by creating a separate product record.
+For the moment, aside the sizes for protective and hygienic clothing, any difference in other dimensions, material or special features will be dealt with by creating a separate product record, where appropriate with a separate husbandry system associated with it.

-In order to provide the flexibility to add new size scales in the future, the two size scales (bee box height and clothes size) will be stored as separate records in JSON format in the database under a simple _Size_ table connected to the relevant _Product_ records via a foreign key.
-For the foreseeable future, all _Size_ json records will be one-dimensional.

-Thankfully, there are no products in the prospective range that require both separate heights and clothing sizes! :) However, it may be useful in the future to allow a particular product to have sub-products on two dimensions (such as say, "_1/2_, _2/3_, _3/4_" or "_1/1_" and "_with lip_" and "_without lip_"), so it might be simpler to allow the database structure to handle such issues, even if the code doesn't necessarily need to implement such a hypothetical requirement.
+However, it may be useful in the future to allow a particular product to have sub-products on two dimensions (such as say, "_1/2_, _2/3_, _3/4_" or "_1/1_" and "_with lip_" and "_without lip_"), so it might be simpler to allow the database structure to handle such issues, even if the code doesn't necessarily need to implement such a hypothetical requirement.
 While the Django framework that Elise is using in this project makes database updates much less difficult than using vanilla SQL, making such late changes is not without its risks.

 Users can put items in their pre-order list only from that item's _product-detail_ page.
-Clicking on the _Add to order list_ button will put the chosen number (and the chosen size, where relevant) of that product on the _order-list_ page, giving the user a message that they have successfully done so, and returning them to the _product_ page with the chosen filters still intact.
+Clicking on the _Pre-order_ button will put the chosen number of that product on the *edit_pre_orders* page, giving the user a message that they have successfully done so, and returning them to the _product_ page with the chosen *husbandry_system* filters still intact.
 The shopper can continue to browse through that page.
 The top left of each page of the site will show the total monetary value the products contained in the order_list.

 Clicking on the _Go to order list_ button, icon or link will bring the user to their _order list_ page.
 The above-mentioned message contains a link to the pre-order page, as does the pre-order icon at the top right of every page on the site.
 The products page will show a _Go to pre-order_ button at bottom right.